ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-with-javascript.md

 Dependency Injection is an important design pattern, and it should practiced in the AWS Lambda world too.
 This post will run through you a simple idea on how to achieve it with JavaScript.

-Imagine that you have a Lambda that will always return a list of tweets from a certain user.
+Imagine that we have a Lambda that will always return a list of tweets from a certain user.
-You'd like to make sure that this Lambda is unit tested by verifying that the number 1000 is used when tweets are being retrieved.
+In our unit test, we'd like to make sure that this Lambda is unit tested by verifying that the number 1000 (think user id) is used when tweets are being retrieved.
+The Lambda then will be written like so:

 ```javascript
 const TwitterService = require('./lib/twitter-service')